lm3nitro/Projects/IDS and IPS/Fail2Ban/Install and Attack Simulation.md

 ### Summary:

-Doing this projecct allowed me to test the effectiveness that Fail2Ban has in detecting and preventing a SSH brute force atttack by using Hydra for a simulated attack on the target host.
+Doing this project allowed me to test the effectiveness that Fail2Ban has in detecting and preventing a SSH brute force atttack by using Hydra for a simulated attack on the target host.
 I was able to get experience in configuring Fail2Ban, montioring logs, and analyzing its automated responses to malicious activities.
 The findings offer valuable insights into enhancing server security.